jonfairbanks/yo/README.md

 - Before leaving Auth0, create a user account for your application under User & Roles.
 - When starting the Yo client, pass `REACT_APP_AUTH=true` as an ENV variable to enforce user logins.
 - When starting the Yo server, pass `AUTH=true` as an ENV variable to enable authentication checks.
 - Navigate to Yo and login with the previously created user.
 If successful, you should be logged into the dashboard successfully.

+## Extras
+- If you're using PM2 to manage your node processes, you can use the included `yo-pm2.yaml` to start and deploy the app.
+- Yo can also be deployed via Docker using the included `docker-compose.yaml` file.

 ## ☑ TODO